Skip to main content

 noindex

-With no index you indicate that search engines should not index the page, so it will not be shown in the search results.
+With No index you indicate that search engines should not index the page, which means that this page will not be shown in the search results.

 follow

-The follow option indicates that search engines should follow links within the page and pass link authority to underlying pages.
+The follow option indicates that search engines should follow links within the page and pass on a link authority to underlying pages.

 no follow